-To obtain a better measure of the relative ability of states to finance the cost of government, the total state and local taxes may be divided by total state personal income--a statistic representing the "wealth" of all residents living in each state.
-This computation produces a 1999 Washington state and local tax burden of \$111.25 for each \$1,000 of personal income (Table 1).
-Stated another way, Washington state and local taxes equaled 11.125 percent of personal income in fiscal year 1999.
-By this measure Washington ranks 20th in the nation and 7th among the 13 western states.
-Washington's average tax burden is only \$0.77 higher than the national average.
-Chart 2 illustrates the change in state and local taxes per \$1,000 of personal income since 1960.
-According to the latest available data, the average share of personal income in Washington, \$31,528, ranks 11th among all states (Table 5).
+For another measure of tax burden, one which considers the relative ability of states to finance the cost of government, the total state and local taxes may be divided by total state personal income - a statistic representing the "wealth" of all residents living in each state.
+(This calculation utilizes the Bureau of Economic Analysis estimate of calendar year 2003 personal income for each state).
+This computation produces a fiscal year 2004 Washington state and local tax burden of \$106.27 for each \$1,000 of personal income (Table 1).
+Stated another way, Washington state and local taxes equaled about 10.6 percent of personal income in fiscal year 2004.
+By this measure Washington ranks 29th in the nation and 10th among the 13 western states.
+Washington's average tax burden is more than \$4.00 per \$1,000 below the national average.
+The reason that Washington ranks higher in per capita taxes than for taxes in relationship to personal income is that Washington enjoys relative high per capita personal income (see Table 5).